aerospike-community/tinkerbench/README.md

 ## Load Benchmark

-The load benchmark is a simple benchmark that does the following:
+The load benchmark is a simple benchmark that does the following setup / benchmark process.

 ### Setup
 - Clear the graph